Mickelbergo/IRM_Formaltec/README.md

 #### To change from binary to multiclass:
--Change segmentation classes from 11 to 2 in training_config
+-Change segmentation classes from 11 to 2 in configs/training_config
--Change segmentation to "binary" from "multiclass" in preprocessing_config
+-Change segmentation to "binary" from "multiclass" in configs/preprocessing_config

 -The other parameters can be tuned or turned on/off